 Meet the Artists

-is a resident artist, instructor, and gallery manager at Baltimore Clayworks.
-Yoshi, from Fukuoka, Japan, moved to U.S. in 1996 and received a B.A. in Foreign Language and a B.A. in Anthropology in 2000 from the University of Southern Mississippi.
-In addition, he received a B.F.A. in Sculpture with an emphasis in Ceramics in 2002 and an M.A.T.L. in English as a Second Language in 2003.
-After a residency in Natchez, MS, he attended Southern Illinois University Carbondale where he earned his M.F.A. in Ceramics in 2008.
+Yoshi Fujii is a resident artist, instructor, and staff member at Baltimore Clayworks in Maryland.
+Yoshi moved to U.S. in 1996 from Fukuoka, Japan.
+In 2000, he received a B.A. in foreign language and a B.A. in anthropology from the University of Southern Mississippi.
+In 2002, he received a B.F.A. in sculpture with an emphasis in ceramics and a M.A.T.L. in English as a second language in 2003.
+After completing a residency in Natchez, Mississippi, he attended Southern Illinois University Carbondale where he earned his M.F.A. in ceramics in 2008.

 His current work and additional information is available at: www.yoshifujii.com